 During the pandemic, business survival will depend on a company's ability to handle online transactions and maintain a professional online storefront.
 That means you either need to be or hire a digital marketer.
-Many small business owners simply don't have the time to take care of all the tasks required for successful digital marketing so they outsource to specialists.
+Many small business owners simply don't have the time to take care of all the tasks required for successful digital marketing, so they outsource to specialists.

 There are various ways to construct an online storefront with an e-commerce solution.
 One way is to use popular existing cloud platforms that give you the tools and templates to organize your store.
-A more expensive but potentially more secure method is to hire your own software developer to create a proprietary platform customized for your company.
+A more expensive but potentially more secure method is to hire your software developer to create a proprietary platform customized for your company.

-One of the key challenges for websites selling orders online is that they offer multiple payment methods.
+One of the critical challenges for websites selling orders online is that they offer multiple payment methods.
 Only accepting certain credit cards can limit the market.
 The checkout process should also be smooth without speed bumps that cause the consumer to rethink making the purchase.

 4. All Business Websites Must Become Mobile-Friendly

 An easy prediction for the new year will be that mobile-first becomes the standard across websites doing business online.
-The best way to reach the common consumer these days is through a smartphone.
+The best way to reach the typical consumer these days is through a smartphone.
 In other words, web presentation should be geared toward small screens so that text is easy to read.